AnneKitsune/game_features/README.md

 The goal of the library is to share common game features between developers.

+Fully cross platform and on its way to be cross language!

 # Open Source Game Features

 Are you tired of games keeping their features for themselves?